Here's Our Rant About Stronghold Digital Mining Inc. (SDIG)

 SDIG’s Market Performance

-SDIG stocks went down by -3.77% for the week, with a monthly drop of -7.75% and a quarterly performance of -63.81%, while its annual performance rate touched -96.60%.
-The volatility ratio for the week stands at 13.39% while the volatility levels for the past 30 days are set at 11.41% for Stronghold Digital Mining Inc. The simple moving average for the period of the last 20 days is -5.57% for SDIG stocks with a simple moving average of -79.85% for the last 200 days.
+SDIG stocks went up by 13.30% for the week, with a monthly drop of -3.96% and a quarterly performance of -58.37%, while its annual performance rate touched -96.39%.
+The volatility ratio for the week stands at 18.14% while the volatility levels for the past 30 days are set at 12.69% for Stronghold Digital Mining Inc. The simple moving average for the period of the last 20 days is -0.68% for SDIG stocks with a simple moving average of -78.45% for the last 200 days.

 Analysts’ Opinion of SDIG